roryquennev/Elk-Stack-Project/Kibana Investigation Activity/README.md

 **Bonus**: Notice that your `wget` loop creates a lot of duplicate files on your jump box.
+They can be removed with the following command:

         rm index.*

-Find a way to run the `wget` command without generating these extra files.
+Find a way to run the `wget` command without generating these extra files:

         while :; do wget 10.0.0.5 --delete-after; done

-**Bonus**: Write a nested loop that sends your `wget` command to all three of your web VMs over and over.
+**Bonus**: Write a nested loop that sends your `wget` command to all three of your web VMs over and over:

         while :; do wget 10.0.0.5 10.0.0.6 10.0.0.10 --delete-after; done
 </details>